Find a Builder

 Advance mortgages

-Funds can be accessed before each stage, with the lender keeping a small sum (usually 10%) back to release on completion date.
-Loan to value (LTV) rates are lower than a regular mortgage at around 75-80%, but there are some deals available covering up to 95% of the land and build costs, depending on your circumstances.
+Funds can be accessed before each stage, with the lender keeping a small sum (usually 10 per cent) back to release on completion date.
+Loan to value (LTV) rates are lower than a regular mortgage at around 75-80 per cent, but there are some deals available covering up to 95 per cent of the land and build costs, depending on your circumstances.

 Arrears mortgages

 Funds are released after completion of each stage.
 These are designed for people with access to more cash.
-These deals usually require a larger deposit over 15% and you’ll need to be able to fund the self-build in its initial stages.
+These deals usually require a larger deposit over 15per cent and you’ll need to be able to fund the self-build in its initial stages.

 Green mortgages are a relatively new product to the self-build mortgage market, offering incentives if you install energy-saving measures such as air source heat pumps and solar panels, or if you achieve energy saving certification.
 One product from Ecology Building Society rewards borrowers with lower interest rates if the completed home meets their criteria for energy certification.